Martin Kerr: Early life

+Hofstra University incident

 Kerr studied English at Hofstra University; he frequently conflicted with the school staff over his political views.
 In February 1972, in his sophomore year of his studies at Hofstra, he received news coverage for displaying a Nazi flag in his dorm window.
 After joining the NSWPP and NRP he placed ads for both groups in the campus paper, at the order of the party.
 He also had a framed photo of Hitler in his dorm.
 The university initially said they would not take action.

 As a result of the incident, a bomb threat was sent to the campus paper and Kerr's roommate (who did not share his views) became distressed.
 Major Jewish groups protested the campus's decision.
 Ultimately the university altered course for fear that violence would result, and asked him to take it down.
 He did, but threatened to put it back up, and president of Hofstra Clifford Lee Lord met with Kerr and ordered him to stop displaying the flag out of his window.
 He obliged, but asked if he could place a sign saying "Free Speech For Nazis" during a campus speech by Meir Kahane as a result of the incident, which was accepted.
 Kahane stated at the speech that "there is a quick and efficient method of dealing with David Kerrs".